The Bible

 If the multitudes do not stay well-informed, they will be easily deceived by a

-government has had to rely upon misinformation and propaganda to keep control
+totalitarian government has had to rely upon misinformation and propaganda to

-of the masses.
-One of the greatest battles that has always raged in the history
+keep control of the masses.
+One of the greatest battles that has always raged

-of the human race is the battle between the truth and the lie.
-Jesus entered
+in the history of the human race is the battle between the truth and the lie.

-out, Crucify Him, crucify Him.
-And one of the greatest crimes ever committed on this earth was
+multitudes would cry out, Crucify Him, crucify Him.
+And the greatest crime ever committed on this earth was

 committed in the city of Jerusalem partly because the multitudes forgot the